 St Germanus

-According to a newspaper article, these finely-carved desks were the gift of Lord St German in October 1902.
-The fronts are ornamented with tracery and linen-fold panels and the ends with foliage of different patterns.
+According to a newspaper article, finely-carved ‘desks’ were the gift of Lord St German in October 1902.
+The fronts are described as ‘ornamented with tracery and linen-fold panels’ and the ends with ‘foliage of different patterns’.
 The work was attributed to Rashleigh Pinwill of Plymouth, but no designer was named.
+From the description, these ‘desks’ have been identified as the four large bench fronts that sit across the nave and aisles.
+They were probably needed after box pews were replace by chairs in the late nineteenth century (Spence, 2017).

 Door – Newspaper article (Western Morning News, 1903b) E.H.
 Sedding architect; 1903